ggodoygeogama/smart-ocean-8bdb7/content/products/_index.md

   description: >-
     We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month. o us about more details and payment info.
+Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
+Contact us about more details and payment info.
   plans:
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items: